 Non-dairy milk (I used organic, unsweetened almond milk)

-Although this Apple Pie Smoothie would be great any time of year, I bet I will be making this even more during the fall apple picking season.
+Although this Apple Pie Smoothie would be great at any time of year, I bet I will be making this even more during the fall apple picking season.

 Please let me know if you try this recipe for Apple Pie Smoothie.
 I love your comments!